Pradyumna2098/Pradyumna2098/README.md

 ### Hi there 👋
 I'm a budding researcher and software engineer with a bachelor's degree in electronics and communication.
-I am a student at SRH University Berlin pursuing a Master's in Artificial Intelligence and big data.
-I desire to work and carry out R&D work on image processing applications with NeuroSymbolic AI.
+Presently student at SRH University Berlin pursuing a Master's in Artificial Intelligence and big data.
+I desire to work and carry out R&D work on image processing applications with NeuroSymbolic AI and with a vision to bring out new possibilities to cast out the boon of AI being affective to effective for the human race!
 <!--
 **Pradyumna2098/Pradyumna2098** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.